 - Los Angeles (May 2018)

-These workshops engage civil society actors and policymakers from across the Atlantic on three themes: countering ideologies and narratives in CVE, the role of Muslim aid organizations in CVE; and how civil society groups engage youth and CVE.
-The goal of the workshops is to survey the field and examine the biggest challenges being faced by civil society and partnering with government.
-The workshops provide a snapshot of the field in the core thematic areas.
+These workshops engaged civil society actors and policymakers from across the Atlantic on three themes: countering ideologies and narratives in CVE, the role of Muslim aid organizations in CVE; and how civil society groups engage youth and CVE.
+The goal of the workshops was to survey the field and examine the biggest challenges being faced by civil society and partnering with government.
+The workshops provided a snapshot of the field in the core thematic areas.

-The project will produce a total of three reports containing sector-wide, civil society and policy recommendations for the European Union and major CVE organizations and government entities to utilize in their efforts towards this widely popular issue of countering violent extremism.
-The first two reports are now available to view and download.
+The project produced a total of three reports containing sector-wide, civil society and policy recommendations for the European Union and major CVE organizations and government entities to utilize in their efforts towards this widely popular issue of countering violent extremism.
+The first two reports are available to view and download.